Lemwe1/Lemwe1/README.md

 - **PSITS-UCB Web-Based POS System:**
   - **GitHub Repository - Frontend**
- Developed the frontend and designed the UI/UX of a POS System and website for the College of Computer Studies Students and Officers using React.js, ensuring a responsive, user-friendly interface and seamless integration with backend services in the MERN Stack.
+ Developed the frontend and designed the UI/UX for a POS (Point-of-Sale) system and accompanying website for the College of Computer Studies Students and Officers using React.js.
+Focused on creating a responsive, intuitive, and user-friendly interface to enhance usability and accessibility across devices.
 ---

 ## 📈 GitHub Stats